The Heart Behind What We Do

 If you choose to help, I promise it will only hurt at the beginning and at the end.
 The beginning because it’s awkward and difficult, the end because you will be leaving something valuable behind: a friend.

 Meet our Board

 John Finkbiner.
-MBA; P.Eng. – Vice-President & COO
+MBA; P.Eng. – Chief Operating Officer

 With a degree in Systems Design Engineering and an MBA from the University of Windsor, and having worked in the energy industry for over 30 years, John brings a wealth of knowledge to the organization, especially in developing projects and organizing EMI’s future plans.
 In addition, he brings program hands-on experience from working with Habitat for Humanity, camping board of directors and overseas projects.